ditdotdev/dit/docs/src/cli/cmd/checkout.rst

 .. _cli_cmd_checkout:

-titan checkout
+d3 checkout
 ==============

 Checks out a previous commit into the current container.
-The commit must be present in `titan log`.
+The commit must be present in `d3 log`.
 For more general information on managing local commits, see the :ref:`local_commit` section.
 For more information on how to pull commits from remote repositories, see the :ref:`remote` section.